tamiespinosa/kickstarter_analysis/README.md

 ### <a name="purpose"></a>Purpose

+The purpose of this repository is to analyze the rate of success of theater crowdfunding projects, more specifically plays, based on their launch date and on their set goals.
 This repository contains the analysis of 4113 crowdfunding projects.
 Excel was used to interpret the gathered data.

 ## <a name="Analysis-Challenges"></a>Analysis and Challenges